ActivityWatch/activitywatch/README.md

 ## Installation & Usage

-Downloads are available on our [releases page](https://github.com/ActivityWatch/activitywatch/releases).
+Downloads are available on the [releases page](https://github.com/ActivityWatch/activitywatch/releases).

-For instructions on how to get started, please see [our guide in the documentation](https://docs.activitywatch.net/en/latest/getting-started.html).
+For instructions on how to get started, please see the [guide in the documentation](https://docs.activitywatch.net/en/latest/getting-started.html).

 Interested in building from source?
 [There's a guide for that too](https://docs.activitywatch.net/en/latest/installing-from-source.html).